 Although in many ways very different, both VPN and the Tor anonymity network use encrypted proxy connections in order to hide users’ identities they can be used together.
-Using a VPN and Tor can together provides an extra layer of security and to mitigate some drawbacks of using either technology exclusively.
-In this guide we show you how to use both Tor and a VPN together.
+Using a VPN and Tor together can provide an extra layer of security and mitigate some drawbacks of using either technology exclusively.
+In this guide, we show you how to use both Tor and a VPN together.

 If you are new to Tor browser or maybe you want more information about it, then take a look at the guides listed below:

 - What VPN to use? - if you don't already have a VPN service and you aren't sure where to start, check out our Tor VPN article for a list of recommendations and some helpful tips on using them together.

 - What is better? - if you are looking to see what software is better and the pros and cons of using each service, then check out our Tor vs VPN guide for more information about this.

 - Everything about Tor Browser - if you want details on how Tor works, how to install it, how to use it (without a VPN), and more, take a look at our ultimate Tor browser guide.

 In this configuration you connect first to your VPN server, and then to the Tor network before accessing the internet:

 Your computer -> VPN -> Tor -> internet